 Good optics will ensure that you have little blurring or distortion when looking through them, and this will remain constant no matter the magnification you are at.
-Cheaper binoculars with inferior quality optics can produce distortion, glare and blurring, particularly at higher magnifications.
+Cheaper binoculars with inferior quality optics can produce distortion, glare, and blurring, particularly at higher magnifications.

 As well as being optically good though, you will also want to consider other factors such as whether or not the glass is UV coated.
-UV coating costs more, however, it can be worth the upgrade, in the long run, to keep glare out of your field of vision, and to protect your eyes from any potential sun damage
+UV coating costs more, however, it can be worth the upgrade, in the long run, to keep the glare out of your field of vision, and to protect your eyes from any potential sun damage

 Field of View

 The Field of View refers to the area you can actually see through your binoculars and is related to the magnification of the glass too.
-A wide Field of View is fantastic for wildlife lovers and bird watchers, as you are able to see a much broader area ahead of you, and are therefore more likely to spot what you are looking for.
+A Wide Field of View is fantastic for wildlife lovers and bird watchers, as you are able to see a much broader area ahead of you, and are therefore more likely to spot what you are looking for.

 A narrower Field of View will give you a closer crop, but you sacrifice the broader picture for this, potentially making things difficult to find again in the distance if you take your eye off of it.

 The Field of View is often expressed in feet, and a measurement of 356 feet, will give you a wider view than a pair of binoculars with say a 256 feet capability.